oasis-tcs/tosca-specs/2_0/events.md

             event: create
 ```
 Similarly, the `Configure` interface defined in the Simple Profile
-could be defined using this grammar as well.
+can be defined using this grammar as well.
 Note that we don't define
 `triggers` in the interface type definition, since the interface
 operations of the `Configure` interface are intended to be
 *interleaved* with interface operations defined in the Standard